BinomialLLC/basis_universal/shader_deblocking/README.md

 The example shader is compatible with mipmapping, bilinear filtering, trilinear filtering etc. The shader smoothly lerps between no filtering and edge filtering, and is mipmap-aware by using the pixel shader derivative instructions.
-The sample shows either a textured quad or a cube, with various controls to move the camera, rotate the cube, toggle the deblocking shader on/off, trilinear off/on, etc.
+The Python sample shows either a textured quad or a cube, with various controls to move the camera, rotate the cube, toggle the deblocking shader on/off, trilinear off/on, etc.

 It was written to be as simple as possible.
 It's also possible to add adaptivity to this shader, so it doesn't blindly blur across sharp edges - like we do while